-You have gained Marker M2.
-Please note this in your case log.
+Circle Marker R1 in your case log.

-Central Park - Engineer's Gate
+Central Park - Engineer's Gate CP-29

 I can still see faint signs of the blood where the body must have lain, stretching out from a bench by the entrance to the park, like a dried river bed.
 I look around for anything that might have been left behind that the cops from the Carnegie District precinct may have missed.